patriciogonzalezvivo/lygia/README.md

 # Acknowledgements

-This library has been built over years, and in many cases on top of the work of brillant generous people like: [Inigo Quiles](https://www.iquilezles.org/), [Morgan McGuire](https://casual-effects.com/), [Hugh Kennedy](https://github.com/hughsk) and [Matt DesLauriers](https://www.mattdesl.com/).
+This library has been built over years, and in many cases on top of the work of brillant, generous people like: [Inigo Quiles](https://www.iquilezles.org/), [Morgan McGuire](https://casual-effects.com/), [Hugh Kennedy](https://github.com/hughsk) and [Matt DesLauriers](https://www.mattdesl.com/).

 # License